Southland Center: History

 An interior entrance to the Macy's store in May 2015.
 This was taken before the store opened for the day.

 Southland Center, planned by Detroit-based Hudson's as early as 1962, was designed by Victor Gruen Associates and Louis G. Redstone Associates, and the newly formed Dayton-Hudson Corporation (a merger of Hudson's and Dayton's of Minneapolis) developed the mall.
-After beginning construction in August 1968, Southland Mall opened on July 20, 1970, initially anchored by a three-level; 272000 sqft Hudson's at the center of the mall and junior-anchored by a Woolworth's dime store south of the center court and a Kroger supermarket on the eastern side, as well as stores including shoe store L.G.
+After beginning construction in August 1968, Southland Mall opened on July 20, 1970, initially anchored by a three-level, 272000 sqft Hudson's at the center of the mall and junior-anchored by a Woolworth's dime store south of the center court and a Kroger supermarket on the eastern side, as well as stores including shoe store L.G.
 Haig, Lane Bryant, and local clothing chains Winkelman's and Hughes Hatcher Sufferin.
 A two-screen movie theater, operated by local chain Suburban Detroit Theatres and located off the west court, opened at 6:45 p.m. on October 8, 1970, nearly three months after the rest of the mall.

 On June 25, 1973, the Southeastern Michigan Transportation Authority introduced public bus transit access to Southland Center through expansions of its Great Lakes Transit route from River Rouge, Ecorse and Wyandotte and new Metropolitan Transit routes from Melvindale, Allen Park and Lincoln Park.
 Kroger moved to a larger facility across Eureka Road in mid-December 1975, with the former store gutted and divided into several smaller stores, attached to a new wing featuring new stores including General Nutrition Centers and B. Dalton and ending in a new two-level; 215000 sqft JCPenney store that opened on October 6, 1976.

 The theater expanded from two to four screens and reopened on December 16, 1983, and Suburban Detroit Theatres was sold to AMC Theatres in 1986.
-In 1988, a small addition was built onto the western side, including a 75000 sqft Mervyns store that opened on August 12 of that year, and in October, The Rouse Company acquired the mall from Dayton-Hudson.
+In 1988, a small addition was built onto the western side, including a 75000 sqft Mervyn's store that opened on August 12 of that year, and in October, The Rouse Company acquired the mall from Dayton-Hudson, then forming the subsidiary Southland Shopping Center, Inc., a division of Rouse Southland, Inc.